Skip to page content

 A biopsy is a safe procedure but complications can sometimes arise.

 • The main risk is of causing an air leak (pneumothorax) into the space around the lung.
 A small air leak is common and usually does not cause any problems and gets better on its own.
 Large air leaks are much less common.
-If this happens then the air will need to be drained through a tube inserted through the skin and you will need to stay in hospital overnight.
+If this happens then the air will need to be drained through a tube inserted through the skin and you may need to stay in hospital overnight

 • If the sample taken does not provide a diagnosis the procedure may need to be repeated at a later date.